dr563105/mlops-project-grocery-sales/README.md

 sudo groupadd docker
 sudo usermod -aG docker $USER
 ```
-Logout and log into instance.
+Logout and log in back to the instance.

 2. Setup virtual environment:
 ```bash